Azure-Samples/cognitive-services-node-sdk-samples/Samples/luis/README.md

 Once you imported the application you'll need to "train" the model ([Training](https://docs.microsoft.com/en-us/azure/cognitive-services/luis/train-test)) before you can "Publish" the model in an HTTP endpoint.
 For more information, take a look at [Publishing a Model](https://docs.microsoft.com/en-us/azure/cognitive-services/luis/publishapp).

-Finally, edit the [luisRuntime.js](luisRuntime.js) file and update the attribute placeholders with the values corresponding to your Application and Azure Region where the application was deployed.
+Finally, edit the [luisRuntime.js](luisRuntime.js) file and update the attribute placeholders with the values corresponding to your Application and Endpoint where the application was deployed.

 #### Where to find the Application ID and Subscription Key